rsyncOSX/RsyncArguments/README.md

 ## Hi there 👋

 This package is under development. **DO NOT** fork or use this code.
-It is not yet verified, completed and there are bugs.
+It is not yet verified and there are bugs.

 This package is code for creating parameters to `rsync` in RsyncUI.
 The package is used in [RsyncUI version 2.1.0](https://github.com/rsyncOSX/RsyncUI_ver_2.1.0).
-To be released as part of RsyncUI later in 2024, the work on RsyncUI commenced in August 2024.
+To be released as part of RsyncUI later in 2024.

 In RsyncUI there are three rsync commands: